LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedding.rst

 ever execute once at installation, a file such as "_init.lasso" will be executed every time the instance starts.
 Initialization files are used to define all of the types, traits and methods used within the application, along with any ``atBegin`` blocks.
-(Defining methods, types etc is best done at startup on a production system as re-defining a method can have an impact on system resources.)
+(Defining methods, types, etc. is best done at startup on a production system, since re-defining a method can have an impact on system resources.)